 Advancing underrepresented communities

 Noelle Lambert is a record-setting para-athlete who went on to set new world records at the Tokyo 2021 Paralympics after losing her leg in a moped accident.
 She's also the founder of Born to Run, a foundation that provides specialized prosthetics to children and young people who want to live fun and fulfilling lives.
-In a conversation with Giselle Mota, ADP's Chief of Product Inclusion, Noelle will speak to attendees about her experience, the power of resilience and what's next for her, and share her insights around persevering with the DE&I challenges that matter to you most.
-Following the event, you'll have the chance to cheer Noelle on as a "Survivor" Season 43 Cast Member.
+In a conversation with Giselle Mota, ADP's Chief of Product Inclusion, Noelle speaks about her experience, the power of resilience and what's next for her, and share her insights around persevering with the DE&I challenges that matter to you most.
+(Just announced: Noelle is a "Survivor" Season 43 Cast Member.)

-Take part in a panel on the power of hiring veterans and what military personnel can bring to the private sector, led by Bob Lockett.
-Then tune in for a panel on women in technology, where NexusTek VP of Human Resources Suzanne Harris will share insights from her 35 years in the field of human resources and discuss the current landscape for females in the wider world of technology.
+Learn from a panel about the power of hiring veterans and what military personnel can bring to the private sector, led by Bob Lockett.
+During the panel on women in technology, NexusTek VP of Human Resources Suzanne Harris shares insights from her 35 years in the field of human resources and discusses the current landscape for females in the wider world of technology.